eiabea/tempea-api/README.md

 ### Breadboard

-In order to run tempea the raspberry pi needs to be connected to some peripherals.
+For running tempea the raspberry pi needs to be connected to some peripherals.
 Namely a transistor driven relay to turn on the gas boiler and a digital temperature sensor with a one wire interface ([DS18B20](https://www.sparkfun.com/products/245))

 ### Schematics